What is chronic kidney disease?

-We know how difficult being diagnosed with a long term condition like kidney disease can be.
-We’re here to give our total support to help improve the quality of life for everyone affected by kidney disease and have a number of ways we can help support you:
+We know how difficult being diagnosed with a long-term condition like kidney disease can be.
+We’re here to give support to help improve the quality of life for everyone affected by kidney disease and have a number of ways we can help support you:

-- Advice and support - our national advocacy service provides personal help and support to anyone affected by kidney disease.
+- Advice and support – Our national Patient Support & Advocacy service provides personal help and support to anyone affected by kidney disease.

 Living with kidney disease

-Get help with the many aspects of living with kidney disease, including mental health, diet, fluid restrictions, questions to ask you doctor, and benefits, on our Living with kidney disease section
+You can get help with the many aspects of living with kidney disease, including mental health, diet, fluid restrictions, questions to ask your doctor, and benefits, on our living with kidney disease section.

-Kidney transplant: Transplantation is the best treatment for the majority of patients with established renal failure.
-Transplantation extends life expectancy, improves quality of life and offers freedom from dialysis.
+Kidney transplant – Having a kidney transplant is the best treatment for the majority of patients with established renal failure.
+Transplantation extends life expectancy, improves quality of life, and offers freedom from dialysis.

-Dialysis: Dialysis is an artificial way of removing waste products and unwanted water from your blood.
-You can choose between:
+Dialysis – Dialysis is a way of artificially removing waste products and unwanted water from your blood.
+The two ways of having dialysis are:

-- Haemodialysis where blood is washed through a machine either at home or in hospital.
+- Haemodialysis (HD) – where blood is washed through a machine either at home or in hospital as an outpatient.

-- Peritoneal dialysis where fluid is passed into your abdomen up to four times a day, or overnight at home
+- Peritoneal dialysis (PD) – where fluid is passed into your abdomen up to four times a day, or overnight at home.

 If you are interested in finding out more about living donation, it is best to talk to a transplant coordinator who will explain the processes and options to you.
 Donors can also talk in confidence to members of the transplant team before committing to donation.

-Standard haemodialysis is for four hours three times a week on alternate days.
-A growing number of patients are now opting for self-care dialysis within the unit as well as home haemodialysis which can offer more independence, either with daily nocturnal dialysis or conventional three times weekly home dialysis.
+A growing number of patients are now opting for self-care dialysis within the unit as well as home haemodialysis which can offer more independence, either with daily nocturnal dialysis or conventional dialysis, three times weekly at home.

-Patients who choose not to have dialysis are usually managed in the same way as other patients with CKD until the point at which the kidney fails where the priority of care changes to relieving the symptoms of kidney failure and managing its complications.
+Patients who choose not to have dialysis are usually managed in the same way as other patients with CKD until the point at which the kidney fails.
+At this point, the priority of care changes to relieving the symptoms of kidney failure and managing its complications.